tomcritchlow/tomcritchlow.github.io/_posts/2022-04-01-blogging-accelerator.md

 ---

 Would this be a more effective vehicle for getting people to start blogging?
 I don't know but.. maybe?
+Seems like fun either way.

 If I get enough time I'd love to get these projects off the ground.
 I'm blogging them here as a way to perhaps create some interest and kickstart some serendipity.
 Maybe I was too obvious about the sneaky trojan horse blogging thing?

-In the meantime, I've been collecting some links related to pixel poets and [digital walkers](https://www.are.na/tom-critchlow/digital-walkers) over on Are.na.
+In the meantime, I've been collecting some links related to [pixel poets](https://www.are.na/tom-critchlow/poetry-pixels) and [digital walkers](https://www.are.na/tom-critchlow/digital-walkers) over on Are.na.
 If you have cool resources, essays and links for either interest send them to me, I wanna explore these spaces more!